ryo-asashi/midr/README.md

 ```

 When the target model is passed to the argument `model`, `interpret()`
-replaces the response variable with the predicted values given by the
+replaces the response variable by the predictions obtained from the
 target model.
 Thus, the fitted MID model can be viewed as *an
 interpretable model of the target model*.